 From a quality assurance standpoint, the amount of thought you put into your content structure can mean the difference between getting it right from the start and falling down a rabbit hole of time-consuming edits and future revisions.

-Clearscope's Keyword search Questions and Relevant terms can help you research and outline your path towards focused, comprehensive, and highly relevant content.
+Clearscope's Keyword Discovery questions and relevant terms can help you research and outline your path towards focused, comprehensive, and highly relevant content.
 Supporting your written content with additional content types (eg. images, graphics, video) further satisfies SEO-friendly search intent while enhancing the overall user experience.

 Ultimately, our advice is this: The best process is the one you'll stick to because, in order to build an efficient, well-functioning content engine, you'll want to have a repeatable process you're comfortable using with your team.